 - Who are the kind of people I would like to help, transform, serve, solve a problem for?

 - Is there a buyers market for this type of business and product?

-- Is this a growing market which will still be popular 10 years from now?
+- Is this a growing market that will still be popular 10 years from now?

 - What would I be happy to invest my time and attention in for the next 2 – 5 years minimum?

-- What would I be happy to build a full content marketing and audience building strategy around both on and off Amazon?
+- What would I be happy to build a full content marketing strategy around both on and off Amazon?